 To give you a multimedia experience, the Commercial 1750 has a 7-inch web-enabled HD touchscreen and two digitally amplified speakers.
 Its dual AutoBreeze fan, one-touch controls and a pivoting integrated tablet holder also help improve your workout.
 The machine weighs 310 pounds and folds easily with a telescoping hydraulic shock.
 Free shipping is available from NordicTrack, and there is a lifetime frame and motor warranty.

-The LifeSpan TR4000i performs so well at a competitive price
+The LifeSpan TR4000i treadmill performs so well at a competitive price

-We chose the LifeSpan TR4000i as our best value because it performs so well at a competitive price.
+We chose the LifeSpan TR4000i as our best cheap treadmill because it performs so well at a competitive price.
 It has a 3.25 continuous drive motor and an upgraded belt, and you can exercise at up to 12 mph.

 It also has 15 levels of incline to help simulate outdoor terrain.
 Its all-steel frame houses a 20-inch by 60-inch running surface, and it has eight compression shock absorbers to protect your hips, knees and ankles.
 A treadmill’s running surface is important to helping you maintain a natural gait.
 Most machines we reviewed have 22-inch-wide belts, so this one can be less comfortable for larger users.